-Drafting The Shopping Center Lease
+Variations In The Shopping Center Lease

 When leases for shopping centers are being drafted, they can be more difficult than most other commercial leases.
-In a shopping center, the owner wants the leases to be as uniform as possible, but knows that each lease have variations to meet the individual t must enant's particular problems in business and in certain size or shaped spaces.
+In a shopping center, the owner wants the leases to be as uniform as possible, but knows that each lease must have variations to meet the individual tenant's particular problems in business and in certain size or shaped spaces.